jmyers7/book/_sources/chapters/theory-to-practice.md

 (\text{empirical 0.75-quantile}) + 1.5\times (\text{empirical IQR})
 \end{equation*}

 for determining outliers, whichever is smaller.
 In the case of our Airbnb data, the dataset _does_ contain outliers in its upper tail, so the whisker extends to the threshold value, and all the dots to the right are outliers.
+Notice that these outliers are bunched so closely together that they actually appear as a solid, thick grey line in the plot.

 Now, what were to happen if we combined a box plot and a KDE?
 We'd get something like this: